 Thursday, July 30th, 2020

 Chicago has many talented harpists with a variety of skill sets.
-We will be featuring several of them in workshops, a masterclass, and our Thursday evening concert.
+We will be featuring several of them in workshops, a masterclass, and our Thursday evening concert!

-Kirk has studied with New York Philharmonic harpist June Han, Lyric Opera of Chicago principal harpist Lynn Williams, and Chicago Symphony Orchestra principal harpist Sarah Bullen.
-Kirk holds degrees from Columbia University, and Chicago College of Performing Arts, and currently serves as the Principal Harpist with the Civic Orchestra of Chicago.
+Kirk studied with New York Philharmonic harpist June Han, Lyric Opera of Chicago principal harpist Lynn Williams, and Chicago Symphony Orchestra principal harpist Sarah Bullen.
+She holds degrees from Columbia University, and Chicago College of Performing Arts, and currently serves as the Principal Harpist with the Civic Orchestra of Chicago.

 Janelle Lake has been teaching hundreds of people to play the harp since she started teaching while at Northwestern University in 2005.
 Since then, she has taught at the Sherwood School of Music at Columbia College, the University of Chicago, Loyola University, and the Music Connection in Orland Park.
 Her home harp studio on the south side of Chicago currently has 20 students ages 4-89.
 As a registered Suzuki instructor, Mrs. Lake prioritizes clear assignments and goals for each lesson.
 Her students have won awards through the Royal Conservatory of Music(ABRSM), the Chicago Federation of Musicians, and competitions such as The Greater Chicago Harp Competition.
 In addition to teaching harp, Janelle Lake performs regularly with the Elmhurst and Southwest Symphony Orchestras, performs solo and in small ensembles for social functions, and is the mother of two young girls.